Skip to Content

 What is the total number of threatened or endangered species in Florida?

 Florida, a biodiversity hotspot, is the habitat for 122 endangered or threatened species.
-This tally includes unique wildlife like the Florida panther, manatee, sea turtle and distinctive flora such as the Key Tree Cactus and Florida Ziziphus.
+This tally includes unique wildlife like the Florida panther, manatee, and sea turtle, as well as distinctive flora such as the Key Tree Cactus and Florida Ziziphus.
 The state’s rich ecosystem underscores the need for strong conservation measures.

 What is Florida’s most endangered animal?